AspiringArtificer/pokemon-essentials-template/README.md

 7. Commit the assets files in that submodule and double check the other source files.
 Git shouldn't see any changes if you're using the example project.
 8. Back up the src/essentials files to another folder and run "make distclean".
 This will delete all the files in src/essentials not tracked by that submodule.
 9. Run "make install compile".
 This will install the assets from src/assets and compile the other src files back into rxdata files.
-10. Run the game in src/essentials, don't forget to hold left-cntrl to compile pbs files.
+10. Run the game in src/essentials, don't forget to hold left-ctrl to compile pbs files.
 It should run as normal, demonstrating a full compile from source.

 ### Submodules